hszilvi/botcamp-cli-project/README.md

 ### 4: Build your app

-Open `app.js`, remove all except the first 2 lines of code and start building your CLI!
+Open `app.js` and start building your CLI!

-More realistically, you might want to keep a copy of the current version of `app.js` so you can refer back to it.
-You could rename it to `app.old.js`.

 Go [here](./API_documentation.md) to read about how to use the API.

+## Requirements

+1. All 4 CRUD actions for 1 resource (e.g. `books` or `posts`)
+2. Main Menu which lists avaiable options
+3. Return to main menu after completing actions
+4. Handling unknown options